brentvollebregt/auto-py-to-exe/CONTRIBUTING.md

 ## Style Guide <a id="style-guide"></a>

 For Python, we use [Ruff](https://github.com/astral-sh/ruff) to format, lint and auto-sort imports.
 The easiest way to use Ruff is through the Visual Studio Code extension - formatting is run on save.
 You can also format using Ruff's CLI by first installing ruff using `pip install ruff` and then executing `ruff format .`.
+Also run `ruff check` and fix any linting issues found.

 For JavaScript, CSS, HTML, Markdown, JSON and YAML, we use [Prettier](https://prettier.io/).
 The easiest way to use Prettier is through the Visual Studio Code extension - formatting is run on save.
 You can also format using Prettier's CLI by executing `npx prettier@2.8.8 --write .`.